dpomykala/narvi-task/README.md

 - Auth and permissions:
   - Who can create new grouping tasks?
-  - Is the API intended only for a frond-end client or will it be used by users?
+  - Is the API intended only for a frond-end client or will it be used by other consumers?
-  - We probably need to store a relation to the user who created a grouping task.
+  - We might want to store a relation to the user who created a grouping task.
   - User should only be allowed to see/update the grouping tasks he owns.
 - How many grouping tasks are we expecting?
 - What is the average size of the input data for a single grouping task?
 - Deployment:
   - Use a complete, production-ready Docker Compose setup:
-    - Different environments: local, staging, prod.
+    - Different environments for local, staging and prod.
+    - Add services:
+      - postgres
+      - celery workers
-    - Add services: postgres, celery workers, redis (as a message broker and optionally as a cache backend), nginx.
+      - redis (as a message broker and optionally as a cache backend)
+      - nginx
+    - Add volumes:
+      - Persistent data (db)
-    - Add volumes for persistent data (db) and for local development.
+      - Source code - for local development
     - Use a multi-stage build.
     - Do not run the application as a root inside a container.
   - CI/CD (Jenkins, GitHub Actions)?